jpfleischer/fv-launcher/README.md

 npm run build:linux
 ```

-Outputs go to `dist/` folder.
+Outputs go to the `dist/` directory.

 ## Requirements

 - Node.js 20+
-- Pepper Flash plugin (32.0.0.465)
+- PPAPI Flash plugins

 ## Notes

-- Uses Electron 11.5.0 (last version with Pepper Flash support)
+- This app uses Electron 11.5.0 for PPAPI support.
-- Flash reached End of Life in December 2020
+- The latest Flash Player updates are provided by an Adobe partner.
-- This is for personal/educational use with your own Flash content
+- This is for personal/educational use with your own Flash content.

 ## License